The Secret Oasis

 Yaskul shifted his attention to me.
 "Well?
 Aren't you gonna stand up for your little butt-boy?"

 I snorted.
-Yaskul was shorter than me if still taller than Kit, with a sloppy way about him that blunted his otherwise dangerous edge.
+Yaskul when drunk had a sloppy way about him that blunted his otherwise dangerous edge.
 "He doesn't need help with the likes of you."

 "Izzat so?
 Well he don't look like much to me, and there's been nothing from him yet but talk."
 He rose and came around to our side of the fire, his stride only a little unsteady, and glared down at Kit.
 "You been here eatin' our food, drinkin' our water, and what good are you?
 Nothin'!"
 He grabbed Kit by the shoulder and shoved, hard.